olakara/olakara.github.io/_posts/2015-10-19-introduction-to-nodejs.md

 So, what type of applications are suitable to be built with Node.js?
 Applications like the involve / require fast file uploads, real-time data, web socket servers, data streaming etc..
 In short, Node is a great option for applications that wait on I/O and have to handle a lot of concurrent connections.

-Next in the Node.js series, we will discuss about setting up node.js and development environment.
+Next in the Node.js series, we will try to understand node.js more deeper by looking at the event loop.